GSoC23 — Final Project Report

 Let's see which of my tasks I have completed:

-• ✅ Implementing the SDF INTERCONNECT feature
+- ✅ Implementing the SDF

-I have implemented the SDF INTERCONNECT feature to the best of my knowledge.
+feature to the best of my knowledge.
 There may linger some bugs here and there, but I was able to simulate a complete RISC-V CPU with interconnection delays enabled, so it is definitely capable.

-• ✅ Writing tests for the regression suite
+- ✅ Writing tests for the regression suite

 Of course, when adding new features, one should write tests that cover these features.
 In total, I have added four new tests to the regression suite covering various aspects of SDF INTERCONNECT.